- The takeaway from this week’s episode is … you will understand what has limited you so far and what to do about it.

-When you become dissatisfied or confused with your physical situation you seek out something else to become … spiritual.
+When you become dissatisfied or confused with your physical situation you look for your answers in this world to become spiritual.

 All these things are your ego’s way of entertaining itself.

 It turns into a neurotic pursuit to become someone or something other than who you are.
 It’s a preoccupation with not accepting or being yourself.
-You end up trying to maintain self-consciousness through a system or series of techniques or conforming to a spiritual “system.”
+You end up “trying” to become conscious through a system or series of techniques or conforming to a spiritual “system.”
 By the way, “trying” will never be enough.
-For example, if you wanted to become a great artist, a painter or a musician, you would seek out a master teacher.
+For example, if you wanted to become a great artist, a painter, or a musician, you may seek out a master teacher.
 However, your goal would not be to become a clone of your teacher but to gain insight into the experience that the teacher provided – leading you back to yourself.

 The fact is, your mind is like a snow globe – confined inside a bubble that limits you as it swirls around and scatters your thinking.

 Only when it settles down, you can see clearly, that is, until you shake it up again.
 Meditation will allow your snow globe mind to settle down so you can see with clarity beyond what your limits were.
 Meditation helps calm your mind, allowing clarity and insight to “occasionally” creep in.
-If only for a moment, you accomplished this, by letting your mind just “be?”
+But how about a walking meditation where you let your mind just “be?”
 There would be no limitations to your ability to achieve clarity at all times.
-What comes into your mind on this walk are not your thoughts or emotions on your mind when meditating, nor concentrate on any events.
-However, you shouldn’t try to suppress them either.
-Meditation is not about “emptying” your mind.
-Meditation is about “allowing” the experience of your mind’s energy to float freely.
+What comes into your mind on this walk are not your thoughts or emotions, it’s more like a conversation.
+It doesn’t require that you suppress them either.
+A walking meditation is not about “emptying” your mind, it’s about “allowing” the experience of your mind’s energy to float freely.

 There is no need to struggle in order to prove your existence is worthwhile.
-In fact, it is in the absence of struggling in your life when you will discover yourself.”
+In fact, it is in the absence of struggling when you will discover yourself almost by accident.